The New Sorrows of Young W.: Plot

-Roles
+Characters

 Edgar Wibeau: Edgar is the main character.
 He calls himself an underestimated genius; he is a 17-year-old descendant of the Huguenots who runs away after injuring his apprenticeship taskmaster.
 In reality, Edgar is already dead, but he still talks to the reader about everything and everyone.
 He's a would-be artist who becomes a house painter after being refused by the school of arts.
 He was an honest child (didn't participate in tricks) and a good pupil, because his mother raised him like that after his father left the family when Edgar was 5.
-He becomes a typical rebel who doesn’t acquiesce in anything and doesn’t accept advice from other people.
-He’s in love with Charlie but doesn’t undergo much pain because of her – he has no chance of winning her over and he knows it.
+He becomes a typical rebel who doesn't acquiesce in anything and doesn't accept advice from other people.
+He's in love with Charlie but doesn't undergo much pain because of her – he has no chance of winning her over and he knows it.
 Despite his seemingly good and intellectual mind, it is obvious that Edgar is still childish and has a lack of experience.

 Charlie: Charlie never knows what to think about Edgar.
 She fails to recognize his character.
 She likes Edgar, but not his lifestyle.
 She is a "strong" woman, who cannot easily be abused or be played by others (even by her fiancé, Dieter).
 Sometimes the reader is led to believe that Charlie has the desire to be unfaithful to Dieter with Edgar, but she only kisses Edgar.
-Being attractive, intelligent and friendly, but also ignorant, argumentative and somewhat arrogant, she’s an ambivalent figure.
+Being attractive, intelligent and friendly, but also ignorant, argumentative and somewhat arrogant, she's an ambivalent figure.

 Dieter: Dieter is an NVA soldier (Innendienstleiter, i.e., First Sergeant) who is just at the end of his enlistment and goes on to live as a student of the German language and literature on an Army stipend.
 He is described as a person who is, by conviction, decent to the point of boring, and makes a loving companion to Charlie; Edgar respects this, while rejecting such an attitude for himself (as Werther did) as never capable of real greatness.
 Attempts to be charming amuse Edgar; their effects on Charlie remain unnoted.
 The reader is led to believe that Edgar and Dieter would probably have been friends – had there not been Charlie between them.